 Danièle Louise Régina Gaubert was born in Nuar, France in 1943.

 As an adolescent she made her film debut in Les régates de San Francisco/The Regattas of San Francisco (Claude Autant-Lara, 1960).
-She played a sexy 15-year old girl who seduces handsome dockworker Laurent Terzieff.
+She played a sexy 15-year-old girl who seduces handsome dockworker Laurent Terzieff.

+Next Gaubert starred as a rebellious teenager in a French suburb in Terrain vague/Wasteland (1960), directed by old master Marcel Carné on his return.
+That year she appeared topless on the cover of Esquire magazine.
 She reunited with Claude Autant-Lara for the costume comedy Vive Henri IV... vive l'amour!/Long Live Henry IV...
-Long Live Love (1961), in which she was the beautiful girl between 17th-century king Henri IV (Francis Claude) and a disinterested son (Jean Sorel).
+Long Live Love (1961), in which she was the beautiful girl between 17th-century King Henri IV (Francis Claude) and a disinterested son (Jean Sorel).

 Most of these films turned out to be mediocre.
 That year she married Rhadamés Leonidas Trujillo, son of Rafael Trujillo, the assassinated dictator of the Dominican Republic.
 Rhadamés Leonidas Trujillo was imprisoned in Rouen, on charges brought by his six half-brothers and half-sisters searching for the lost Trujillo fortune.
-Gaubert gave birth to their daughter Maria Danielle in 1965, and to their son Leonidas Rhadames in 1966.
+Gaubert gave birth to their daughter Maria Danielle in 1965 and their son Leonidas Rhadames in 1966.

 French postcard by Editions P.I., no. 1052.
 Photo: Sam Lévin.